google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-snippets.markdown

 title: "Set Up Snippets"
 rss: false
 seotitle: "Set Up Snippets in Chrome DevTools"
-description: "Use DevTools snippetst to save small scripts, bookmarklets, and utilities so that they're always available to you while debugging."
+description: "Use DevTools snippets to save small scripts, bookmarklets, and utilities so that they're always available to you while debugging."
-introduction: "Use DevTools snippetst to save small scripts, bookmarklets, and utilities so that they're always available to you while debugging."
+introduction: "Use DevTools snippets to save small scripts, bookmarklets, and utilities so that they're always available to you while debugging."
 authors:
   - kaycebasques